-- 1. Expend more funds than have been received in the fiscal year to date unless the debt guideline (below) is met. - 2.
+- 1. Expend more funds than have been received in the fiscal year to date unless the debt guideline (below) is met. - a.
+With the exception of fiscal years 2019-2028, in which case, expenses shall not exceed revenues by more than 3 percent of net assets less real estate. - 2.
 Indebt the organization in an amount greater than can be repaid by certain, otherwise unencumbered revenues within 60 days. - 3.
-Use any capital reserve funds. - 4.
+Use any capital reserve funds. - a.
+With the exception of fiscal years 2019-2028, in which case, expenses shall not exceed revenues by more than 3 percent of net assets less real estate. - 4.
 Fail to settle payroll and debts in a timely manner. - 5.
 Allow tax payments or other government ordered payments or filings to be overdue or inaccurately filed. - 6.
-Make a single purchase or commitment of greater than \$10,000 for non-budgeted items.
+Make a single purchase or commitment of greater than \$10,000 for nonbudgeted items.
 Splitting orders to avoid this limit is not acceptable.
 Commitment for vendor services for members and/or customers that are expected to be sold on a break-even basis is excepted from this policy. - 7.
 Acquire, encumber or dispose of real property without membership approval and Board authorization. - 8.
 Fail to aggressively pursue receivables after a reasonable grace period. - 9.
 Fail to periodically monitor the cancelled checks drafted by the organization.